 1. Vanderbilt alumni library privileges.
 Once you are a Vanderbilt alum, you will still have access to the library buildings and collections.
 You will be able to check out books with a borrowing card (to be acquired from the Card Services office).
 You will also have access to select databases through an alumni account.
 (You can reauthenticate your VU ID here.)
-Alumni databases are listed here and include Academic OneFile and Project Muse.
-Note that your undergraduate alma mater, or any other college you have attended, may also offer alumni access to library databases.
+Alumni databases are listed here and include Academic OneFile, Project Muse and Sage Books and Reference.
+Note that your undergraduate alma mater, or any other college or university you have attended, may also offer alumni access to library databases.

 3. Local colleges.
 Many colleges, especially state colleges, grant book borrowing privileges to residents within a certain geographical area.
 For example, MTSU has a community borrowing account, as does TSU, for those with a TN driver’s license.

-4. Open access journals.
+4. Open access journals (and books).
 Although most journals require subscriptions, whether institutional or personal, for access, there are a growing number that offer open, or free, access.
-The best way to find and search open access journals is through the Directory of Open Access Journals, which indexes more than 11,000 titles.
+One way to find and search open access journals is through the Directory of Open Access Journals, which indexes more than 11,000 titles.
 (There is also a Directory of Open Access Books.)
-A comparable UK site is CORE, which also includes material from institutional repositories (see number 10 below).
+Still more comprehensive is the UK site CORE, which also includes material from institutional repositories (see number 10 below) and much else.
 The Public Library of Science is perhaps the most well known open-access publisher of scientific literature.
 Nature also publishes open access journals, including Science of Learning.

 5. Preprint servers.
 Preprint servers are sites where researchers share their articles before the articles have been peer reviewed and published.
 There are many of these servers.
 You might try bioRxiv for biology research, SocArXiv for social sciences (including education), or PsyArXiv for psychology.
 A full list is here.

 6. Journal subscriptions.
-Of course, most journals can still be had on paper, and sometimes for reasonable rates, especially when they are part of a membership in a society.
+Personal subscriptions to journals, whether in print or online, are also available, and sometimes for reasonable rates, especially when they are part of a membership in a society.
 For example, membership in the Society for Research in Child Development gives you a discounted subscription to the journal Child Development.
 Some journals, such as Child Development Perspectives, publish shorter "review" articles and are good ways to stay in the know.

 7. Books.
 Books are still published, good ones too.
 You might find it useful to keep tabs on a few publishers, such as Brookes, Guilford Press, Jessica Kingsley, American Printing House for the Blind, Pro-Ed, Routledge's Psychology or Education series, or the National Academies Press, as well as the publishing arms of organizations such as the Council for Exceptional Children.
 (A good way to search local libraries for a copy of a book is WorldCat.)